ktorio/ktor-documentation/topics/heroku.md

    ```Bash
    heroku login
    ```
-3. Create a Heroku application using the `heroku create` command:
+3. Create a Heroku application using the `heroku create` command.
+   You need to replace `ktor-sample-heroku` with a name of your application:
    ```Bash
    heroku create ktor-sample-heroku
    ```